Desert blues: Historical background

 The Tuareg people live in a region of North and West Africa that covers large portions of the Sahara across the modern-day national boundaries of Mali, Algeria, Niger, Libya, and Chad, and to a lesser extent, reaching into Burkina Faso and Nigeria.
 They had been nomadic pastoralists involved in trans-Saharan trade for many hundreds of years.

-At the turn of the 20th century, the Tuareg were subjected to French colonial rule after a lengthy resistance movement, and subsequent rebellion, were defeated.
-With the departure of colonial powers in the 1950s and 1960s, the lands inhabited by the Tuareg population were split primarily between the four new countries of Mali, Algeria, Niger, Libya, and Chad, making them ethnic minorities across the region.
+At the turn of the 20th century, the Tuareg were subjected to French colonial rule, after a lengthy resistance movement and defeated rebellion.
+With the departure of colonial powers in the 1950s and 1960s, the lands inhabited by the Tuareg population were split primarily between the six new countries of Mali, Algeria, Niger, Libya, Burkina Faso and Chad, making them ethnic minorities across the region.
 For the next few decades, natural resources diminished due to increasing desertification and the Tuareg minorities have since been involved in a series of conflicts and rebellions, creating hardship for the survival of Tuareg people and their culture.

 In 1973, a major drought forced many of the Tamasheq-speaking people throughout the deserts to reconsider their traditional way of life as nomadic herders.
 Many took refuge in urban centers across the region, but with many lacking formal education, the Tamasheq were largely unemployed.
 The term ishumar began to be used describing young Tamasheq.
 A unique culture began to arise among many of the economically and politically marginalized youths, sometimes rebellious or revolutionary in nature, reasserting a cultural pride.

 Many young men, including future members of Tinariwen, took employment in a Tamasheq military unit being assembled by Libyan military leader Muammar al-Gaddafi.
 Besides receiving military training and weapons in the Gaddafi-sponsored camps, many of the young Tamasheq men were also exposed to revolutionary ideas, pan-Africanism, and popular music.
 In the decades to follow, the Tamasheq were involved in extended episodes of violence and rebellion against the various governments in the region, both as victim and perpetrator.
 The stories of socio-political unrest have been relayed through music, contributing to and partially shaping the Tamasheq people's culture and ideals.